entr/gravity-forms-upload-rules/readme.txt

 Gravity Forms is probably most popular and mature plugin for building and managing custom forms in WordPress.

 = Upload Rules =
-This plugin attempts fill gaps in upload fields.
+This plugin attempts to fill gaps in Gravity Forms upload fields.
 It enables you to set file size and image size dimensions limitations to your upload fields - both file upload and image upload.

 == Installation ==